The Truman Show: Filming

 Filming took place from December 9, 1996, to April 21, 1997.
-Its overall look was influenced by television images, particularly commercials: Many shots have characters leaning into the lens with their eyes wide open, and the interior scenes are heavily lit because Weir wanted to remind viewers that "in this world, everything was for sale".
+Its overall look was influenced by television images, particularly commercials: many shots have characters leaning into the lens with their eyes wide open, and the interior scenes are heavily lit because Weir wanted to remind viewers that "in this world, everything was for sale".
 Those involved in visual effects work found the film somewhat difficult to make because 1997 was the year many visual effects companies were trying to convert to computer-generated imagery (CGI).
 CGI was used to create the upper halves of some of the larger buildings in the film's downtown set.
 Craig Barron, one of the effects supervisors, said that these digital models did not have to look as detailed and weathered as they normally would in a film because of the artificial look of the entire town, although they did imitate slight blemishes found in the physical buildings.

 Soundtrack

 The Truman Show: Music from the Motion Picture was composed by Burkhard Dallwitz.
 Dallwitz was hired after Peter Weir received a tape of his work while in Australia for the post-production.
 Some parts of the soundtrack were composed by Philip Glass.
 Philip Glass also appears in the film playing his composition "Truman Sleeps".

 Also featured are Frédéric Chopin's second movement (Romanze-Larghetto) from his First Piano Concerto, performed by the New Symphony Orchestra of London under the direction of Stanisław Skrowaczewski with pianist Artur Rubinstein; Wojciech Kilar's Father Kolbe's Preaching performed by the Warsaw National Philharmonic Orchestra; as well as the song "20th Century Boy" performed by rockabilly band The Big Six.

-Although not included on the soundtrack CD, Wolfgang Amadeus Mozart's Rondo alla turca from his Piano Sonata No. 11 in A Major, performed by Wilhelm Kempff, and his Horn Concerto No. 1, performed by the Philharmonia Baroque Orchestra; plus "Love Is Just Around the Corner" by Jackie Davis were also featured in the film.